tkozuch/cms-quiz-app-demonstration/README.md

 Project is build with Gatsby and Decap CMS.

 To run the project locally for further development refer to the above framework providers.

+### Local development

+> gatsby develop

+and in another terminal, run server for local backend:

+> npx decap-server